 A clogged bathtub drain can be a pain, but many times even the most stubborn of clogs can be removed in just a few hours.
 Most clogged bathtub drains can be cleared with a plunger or by removing and cleaning out the tub stopper.
-If after trying both of these your bathtub is still clogged, the next step is to use a snake to clear the drain.
+If your bathtub is still clogged after trying these methods, the next step is to use a snake to clear the drain.

-A power snake with a 1/4 inch cable is the preferred choice for clearing a bathtub drain.
+A small power snake with a 1/4-inch cable is the preferred tool of choice for clearing a bathtub drain.
 These tools operate like a power drill, with a front-mounted canister that contains a coiled cable.
-If you don't already own one, you can rent a quality top snake or mini power snake at a tool rental place.
-Often the rental fee will be considerably less than what it would cost to call a plumber.
+If you don't already own one, you can rent a small power snake at a tool rental outlet or home improvement center—the cost to rent is usually much less than what it would cost you to call a plumber.

 If this is your first time using a power snake, be sure to ask for an explanation on how to use it when you go to rent.
-Each model can be a little different and you will want to be familiar with the proper use and safety features of your particular model.
-Taking a few minutes to learn how to use it can make the job considerably easier.Continue to 2 of 4 below.
+Each model can be a little different and you will want to be familiar with the proper use and safety features of your particular power snake.

 Remove the Overflow Plate

-To snake the bathtub drain you will first need to remove the overflow plate to the tub.
+To snake your bathtub drain you will first need to remove the overflow plate on the tub.
 Behind the overflow plate, you can access the tub drain through the overflow tube.
 If the drain uses a lever-operated stopper, you will also need to remove the linkage running to the stopper mechanism.

-- Keep the cable no more than a foot out of the overflow.
-The tighter you keep the cable the better so it will not kink up on you.
-The more you kink the cable the harder your job will be.
-If it begins to bind and wants to kink, pull it back and move forward more slowly.
-Sometimes a large hard clog will cause this type of tension.
-Pull the cable out every so often to make sure you don't have the clog on the snake already.
+Keep the cable no more than a foot out of the overflow to prevent kinking.
+If the cable begins to bend or kink, pull it back then feed it forward again more slowly.
+Sometimes a large clog will cause this type of tension.
+Pull the cable out every so often to make sure you haven't already hooked the clog on the tip of the cable.